uschpc/Conda-Setup/README.md

 First, we need to request an interactive session.

-For TRGN599 class, If the reservation is not available, please use the following command to request an interactive session:
+For TRGN599 class, please use the following command to request an interactive session:
 ```bash
 salloc --partition=gpu --gres=gpu:1 --cpus-per-task=8 --mem=32GB --time=01:00:00 --account=sli68423_1965
 ```